 California Environmental Quality Act (CEQA) applies to discretionary projects proposed by state and local agencies that have the potential for causing a significant effect on the environment.
 Certain projects are statutorily and categorically exempt from CEQA.
-Under Section 15273, CEQA does not apply to the District's proposal to modify existing toll rates on the Golden Gate Bridge for the purpose of meeting operating expenses, funding capital projects to maintain service, and meeting financial reserve needs.
-The District will prepare a Notice of Exemption for the proposed toll rates modification and file it with the state and counties upon approval by the District's Board of Directors as provided for in Section 15062.
+Under CEQA Guidelines Section 15273, CEQA does not apply to the District's proposal to modify existing toll rates on the Golden Gate Bridge because the project is for the purpose of meeting operating expenses, funding capital projects to maintain service, and meeting financial reserve needs.
+The District will prepare a Notice of Exemption for the proposed toll rates modification and file it with the state and counties upon approval by the District's Board of Directors as provided for in CEQA Guidelines Section 15062.